 This site contains affiliate links.
 As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-Why Is My MacBook Pro Running Hot?
+Why Is My MacBook Air or Pro Running Hot?

-Usually, this is not a problem, but if you have apps installed that are very demanding of CPU or maybe a third-party app that is stuck in a loop, it can cause your computer to heat up quickly.
+Similarly, if you’ve had your Mac for a while, chances are you have many unnecessary apps installed on it.
+Usually, this is not a problem, but if those apps are very demanding of CPU or a third-party app is stuck in a loop, it can cause your computer to heat up quickly.

 2. Soft Surfaces